Religion in Nicaragua: 2020s

-Religious freedom today
+Religious freedom

-The constitution of Nicaragua prohibits religious discrimination and establishes the freedom of religion.
-It declares that Nicaragua has no state religion, but it also empowers government controlled, community-level organizations called Family Committees to promote "Christian values" at a community level.
+The constitution provides for freedom of belief, religion, and worship; it declares that Nicaragua has no state religion, but it also empowers government controlled, community-level organizations called Family Committees to promote "Christian values" at a community level.

-Religious groups may register with the government through a process similar to that which is used by NGOs.
+Religious groups may register with the government through a process similar to that which is used by NGOs; the Catholic Church does not need to register.
 Registration allows organizations to enter legal contracts and provides some tax exemptions.